CouncilDataProject/pittsburgh-pa/README.md

 ---

+⚠️⚠️ This instance of CDP is not actively collecting new data.
+If you are interested in maintaining this instance, please create a GitHub Issue. ⚠️⚠️

 ## Council Data Project

 Council Data Project is an open-source project dedicated to providing journalists, activists, researchers, and all members of each community we serve with the tools they need to stay informed and hold their Council Members accountable.